-The shared society: Prime Minister's speech at the Charity Commission annual meeting
+The shared society: Prime Minister’s speech

 Thank you for inviting me to be here this morning to deliver the prestigious Charity Commission annual lecture.